Taenia spp.

 Occasional intestinal impactions with Taenia spp. necessitating surgical removal of a mass of tapeworms from the small intestine have been reported.

-Rare reports of aberrant infection with metacestodes of Taenia spp. leading to severe disease in dogs and cats also exist.
+Rare reports of aberrant infection with metacestodes of Taenia spp. leading to severe disease in dogs also exist.

 Prevalence

-Taenia species are commonly found in cats and dogs throughout North America.
+Taenia species are commonly found in dogs throughout North America.

-A number of factors influence the likelihood that a dog or cat will be infected with tapeworms, including the geographic region and the opportunity the animal may have to ingest an infected intermediate host.
+A number of factors influence the likelihood that a dog will be infected with tapeworms, including the geographic region and the opportunity the animal may have to ingest an infected intermediate host.

 Prevalence data generated by fecal flotation alone almost certainly underestimate the frequency of infection because proglottids (and thus eggs) are focally distributed in fecal material; a given fecal sample may be negative for tapeworm proglottids or eggs, even in the presence of an infection.